Grants and Other Financial Assistance Programs: FY2014

 - Professional Development/Technical Assistance Sessions

 Grantees are expected to have personnel (coordinators, data entry staff, instructors, etc.) attend appropriate Academic Support professional development workshop and data training sessions.
 We welcome your input and feedback on the workshops.
-A schedule of sessions will be sent to grantees and posted on the Department's Academic Support webpage.

 ||Submit two (2) sets of all required information.
 (See Required Forms.)
 Each set should have an original signature of the College President/Executive Director.